Easy-to-make, quick and oh-so delicious apple crumble tart

 AND voila': a big fat slice of this can be on your plate in no more than an hour!

-For this recipe I cut the apples in cubes and let simmer with a little lemon juice, cinnamon and sugar while I make the dough.
+For this recipe I cut the apples in cubes and them let simmer with a little lemon juice, cinnamon and sugar while I make the dough.

 You are welcome to skip this step if you are in a hurry, but I do like the caramelized taste of the apples and denser juice.